groupvine/gv-doc/6-delivery/2-delivBounce.md

 * On the New Email page select the option `Resend published email without any changes` and click `Review and Send`.
 If email changes are needed, then select `Copy published email to your new email` instead, enter a subject and click `Compose`.

-* When ready, click `Send`, select the Select Individuals tab and select those members whose address you corrected.
+* When ready, click `Address & Send`, select the Select Individuals tab and select those members whose address you corrected.

 * Click `Resend!`